Seeed-Studio/wiki-documents/docs/ArduPy.md

 <div align=center><img src="https://s3-us-west-2.amazonaws.com/files.seeedstudio.com/wiki/Wio-Terminal/img/aip-mpfshell.png"/></div>

-## Using aip to include Other ArduPy Libraries(From Arduino Libraries) Example
+## Using aip to include Other ArduPy Libraries Example

-Aip is one of the key feature of ArduPy, which can be used to convert Arduino Libraries to Python Interface to be used for ArduPy.
-Here we provide an example, how to include the ArduPy library into ArduPy Firmware:
+`aip` is one of the key feature of ArduPy, which can be used to convert Arduino Libraries to Python Interface to be used for ArduPy.
+Here we provide an example, how to include the ArduPy library into ArduPy Firmware using Wio Terminal:

-**Tip:** We provide few ArduPy library examples on the github page for now, and soon will release tutorials how to convert Arduino libraries to ArduPy Libraries very soon.

-1.Open Terminal/Powershell or in VS code, run the following to install ardupy libraries.
+1.Open Terminal/Powershell, run the following to install ardupy libraries.

 ```sh
 aip install Seeed-Studio/seeed-ardupy-ultrasonic-sensor